 adicular pain is sometimes perceived to be in the belly or chest, which can confuse the medical diagnosis and lead to an assessment for heart, lungs, kidneys, and gastrointestinal disorders as well as non-spine musculoskeletal causes.
 There are also disorders of the spine itself that have similar symptoms, including spine fracture, tumor, infection, and certain metabolic disorders.

 A thoracic herniated disc can also be present with myelopathy (spinal cord dysfunction) if it has herniated in the spinal cord area.
 These symptoms include difficulty walking and balancing, numbness below the area of compression, weakness in the legs, and bladder or bowel dysfunction.

 The symptoms of a thoracic herniated disc correlate with the location and size of the herniation.
 The herniated disc may protrude centrally, laterally, or centro-laterally (back and to the side).

 Most herniated disc causes are from the gradual age-related wear and tear on the spine, called disc degeneration.
 Spinal discs lose some of their water content due to age.
-That makes them less resilient and more likely to tear or rupture.
+That makes them more likely to tear or rupture.

 Most patients can’t pin down exactly what caused their herniated disc.
 Some causes include using your back muscle instead of your leg muscles when lifting heavy objects, twisting or turning while lifting, and rarely, a traumatic event such as a blow to the back or a fall.